eavestn/cloud-migration-guidebook/README.md

 #### Audience

-I remember the first time I told a Product Leader that I could save them $25K USD/month on their cloud bill (67%) - for a single department - and the plan never got any traction beyond an interested eyebrow.
-Eventually, a company is so large that its revenue growth outpaces its technology spend - that $25K USD is just acceptable waste.
+I remember the first time I told a Leader I could save $25K USD per month (67%) on their cloud bill - for a single department - and the plan never getting traction beyond an interested eyebrow.
+Eventually, a company becomes so large its revenue growth outpaces its technology spend - that $25K USD per month is just acceptable waste.
 When those companies make a multi-million dollar mistake, they move on, uninterrupted. _Those_ companies are able to spend as much as 20% of their revenue on their Enginering Organization without questioning its necessity.

 If this describes your company, stop reading.
-This book is for everyone else.

 This book is for the SaaS or Product company that hasn't broken $1BN in revenue.
+Why?
 I haven't yet implemented these patterns at that scale.
 I have _proven_ the below patterns and principles for organizations that: range from less than $1M USD ARR to well near $1B USD; range from fewer than five (5) Engineers to organizations with greater than 150; have audience bases between 100,000 users and 300M; and may need the capability to support transactions per second thresholds (TPS) of multiple-hundreds of transactions per second.
 I've seen what works in these organizations, put it in place, measured it, and had a great deal of success.
-I've also seen the exact opposite of what to do - and had the displeasure of solving _that_ problem in several flavors.
+I've also seen the exact opposite of what to do - and had the displeasure of solving _that_ problem.

-Realistically, this book is for the companies who will fail if their technology fails.

 Yes, you need to get to a place where your revenue growth or market position are so strong that you can do whatever you want.
 But to do that, you first have to survive - and do so without debilitating your company in the process.

 This book's ideal reader understands that the first technological choices made in a system's life are the most critical to that system's success.
 This book's audience believes good software is sofware that succeeds.
+Realistically, this book is for the companies who will fail if their technology fails.

 ##### What Is Successful Software?